kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been invited to be a reviewer for the Distributed and Private Machine Learning (DPML) workshop at ICLR 2021
 - I have been accepted to participate in the FAccT Doctoral Consortium 2021!
 - I have been invited to be a reviewer for the Practical ML for Developing Countries Workshop (PML4DC) at ICLR 2021
+- I have been invited to be a reviewier for Tapia 2021

 ## 2020